cypress-io/cypress-documentation/source/guides/core-concepts/dashboard-service.md

 ![Setup Project Screen](/img/dashboard/setup-to-record.gif)

 1. Click on the **Runs** tab of your project within the {% url "Test Runner" test-runner %}.
-2. You will need to log in to record your tests, so you may need to log in with GitHub here.
+2. Click **Set up Project to Record**.
-3. Click **Setup Project to Record**.
+3. You will need to log in to record your tests, so you will need to log in with GitHub here.
 4. Fill in the name of your project (this is only for display purposes and can be changed later).
 5. Choose who owns the project.
 You can personally own it or select an organization you've created.
+If you do not have any organizations, click **Create organization**.
 Organizations work just like they do in GitHub.
 They enable you to separate your personal and work projects. {% urlHash 'Read more about organizations' Organizations %}.
 6. Choose whether this project is Public or Private.
   - **A public project** can have its recordings and runs seen by *anyone*.
 Typically these are open source projects.
   - **A private project** restricts its access to *{% urlHash "only users you invite" Users %}*.